-Case 21-30589-MBK Doc 3502 Filed 12/16/22 Entered 12/16/22 14:22:11 Desc Main Document Page 9 of 54 not "provide the necessary support for her conclusion as to proximate causation."
+- In Nemeth-a cosmetic talc case against another company-the New 23.
+York Court of Appeals again concluded that Dr. Moline's opinion was insufficient to establish causation.
+The Court stated: "[T]he studies or scientific literature cited or relied upon by Dr. Moline" did not "provide the necessary support for her conclusion as to proximate causation."
 Nemeth v.
-Brenntag N. Am., 38 N.Y.3d 336, 345 (2022).

-- 25. These appellate courts' determinations of the unscientific and unreliable nature of the testimony Dr. Moline has offered time and again in various courts against LTL and others affirms Dr. Moline's proclivity to make knowingly false and disparaging statements published outside of court to the scientific community and general public. - II.
-Dr. Moline Has Repeatedly Published Disparaging Statements About Johnson's Baby Powder and Shower to Shower in Multiple Forums - A. Dr. Moline Published an "Influential" and "Groundbreaking" Talc Article - 26.
-Starting in October 2019, Dr. Moline repeatedly and widely published disparaging statements regarding talc powder products, including, in particular, Johnson's Baby Powder and Shower to Shower. - 27.
-Specifically, Dr. Moline repeatedly asserted that she had conducted the first comprehensive case study review of individuals whose sole exposure to asbestos was talc, and determined that the asbestos contamination in those talc products had caused their mesothelioma. - 28.
-Dr. Moline concocted this "study"-along with another prominent plaintiffs' expert witness in asbestos and talc cases (Ronald E. Gordon, Ph.D.)-after courts began routinely excluding Dr. Moline's testimony regarding causation in other litigation cases, as discussed further below. - 29.
+Brenntag N. Am., 38 N.Y.3d 336, 345 (2022). - These appellate courts' determinations of the unscientific and 24. unreliable nature of the testimony Dr. Moline has offered time and again in various courts against LTL and others affirms Dr. Moline's proclivity to make knowingly false and disparaging statements published outside of court to the scientific community and general public. - II.
+Dr. Moline Has Repeatedly Published Disparaging Statements About Johnson's Baby Powder and Shower to Shower in Multiple Forums - Dr. Moline Published an "Influential" and "Groundbreaking" A. Talc Article - 25.
+Starting in October 2019, Dr. Moline repeatedly and widely published disparaging statements regarding talc powder products, including, in particular, Johnson's Baby Powder and Shower to Shower.

+- 26. Specifically, Dr. Moline repeatedly asserted that she had conducted the first comprehensive case study review of individuals whose sole exposure to asbestos was talc, and determined that the asbestos contamination in those talc products had caused their mesothelioma. - 27.
+Dr. Moline concocted this "study"-along with another prominent plaintiffs' expert witness in asbestos and talc cases (Ronald E. Gordon, Ph.D.)-after courts began routinely excluding Dr. Moline's testimony regarding causation in other litigation cases, as discussed further below. - 28.
 That scheme culminated in Dr. Moline and her co-authors' publication of an article in the widely read Journal of Occupational and Environmental Medicine entitled Mesothelioma Associated With the Use of Cosmetic Talc.
 Ex.
 A, Moline Article.
-The Article became available online on October 10, 2019.

-- 30. As lead author, Dr. Moline asserted that the Article presented "the first large case series to identify cosmetic talcum powder contaminated with asbestos as the cause of malignant mesothelioma in cosmetic talc users."
+The Article became available online on October 10, 2019. - 29.
+As lead author, Dr. Moline asserted that the Article presented "the first large case series to identify cosmetic talcum powder contaminated with asbestos as the cause of malignant mesothelioma in cosmetic talc users."
 Ex.
-A, Moline Article at 14. - 31.
+A, Moline Article at 14. - 30.
 Dr. Moline "present[s] 33 cases of individuals with malignant mesothelioma who were exposed to commercial talcum powder products."
 Ex.
-A, Moline Article at 11. - 32.
-These 33 individuals are all plaintiffs in litigation where Dr. Moline serves as an expert witness on behalf of plaintiffs' counsel.
+A, Moline Article at 11.

+- 31. These 33 individuals are all plaintiffs in litigation where Dr. Moline serves as an expert witness on behalf of plaintiffs' counsel.
 Ex.
-A, Moline Article at 11. - 33.
-The Article identifies Johnson's Baby Powder and Shower to Shower as the talc powders most commonly used by the individuals.5 - 34.
-Dr. Moline also buttressed the Article by citing to 2017 statistics from the website Statista.
+A, Moline Article at 11. - The Article identifies Johnson's Baby Powder and Shower to Shower 32. as the talc powders most commonly used by the individuals.3 - Dr. Moline also buttressed the Article by citing to 2017 statistics from 33. the website Statista.
 Ex.
 A, Moline Article at 11 n.
 26. Statista's 2017 statistics show that Johnson's Baby Powder was the most commonly used brand of talc, accounting for approximately 52% of users.
-That website also shows that Shower to Shower was the second most popular brand, accounting for approximately 17% of users (for a total of just under 70%). - 35.
-In the Article, Dr. Moline also relies on litigation testing that specifically names "Johnson & Johnson Baby Powder" and "Shower to Shower."
-Ex.
-A, Moline Article at 14 n.
-35.6
+That website also shows that Shower to Shower was the second most popular brand, accounting for approximately 17% of users (for a total of just under 70%).